G1nnmr/G1nnmr/README.md

 - 🌱 I’m currently learning **AI Automation and Web Technologies**
 - 💬 Ask me about **Wordpress, Python, VB.net, React.js, C++ etc.**
-- ⚡ Inspo *"The hardware is the bones, the software is the soul, and the network is the pulse."*
+- ⚡ Inspo *"The hardware is the bone, the software is the soul, and the network is the pulse."*

 ---